Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - The 'Delete' button allows the admin to delete each recipe type.
 A modal pops up to confirm before deleting category.

+**About page**

+- The 'About' page provides more information about the application.

+- It contains a list frequently asked questions.

 **404 page**

 - The '404 Page Not Found' error handling page displays if users end up on an invalid page.